 - 11-1.
-Sic' leave and leaves of absence shall be determined as set forth in Section 11:5-6 of the Municipal Code of the City of Plainfield.
-Any sick leave should be considered on a day for day basis with a day being considered 8.4 hours, effective January 1, 1973.
-Prior to January 1, 1973 all sick leave credits will be on a day for day basis based on a twelve (12) hour day. - 11-2.
-Upon termination or retirement, allowance for accumulated sick leave shall be on the basis of an 8.4 hour day for those days accumulated beginning January 1, 1973 and on a basis of twelve (12) hour day prior to January 1, 1973.
-Upon regular retirement, work incurred disability retirement or death a fire officer shall be entitled to pay at the prevailing rate at the time of retirement or death on the basis of the one-third (1/3) day per full day of verifiables sick leave accumulated and not previously used.
+Sic' leave and leavos of absence shall be determined as set forth in Section 11:5-6 of the Municipal Code of the City of Plainfield: Any sick leave should be considered on a day for day basis with a day being considered 8.4 hours, effective January 1, 1973.
+Prior to January 1, 1973 all sick leave crediwill be on a day for day basis based on a twelve (12) hour day. - 11-2.
+Upon termination or retirement, allowance for accumulated sick leave shall be on the basis of an 8.4 hour day for those days accumulated beginning.
+January 1, 1973 and on a basis of twelve (12) hour day prior to January 1, 1973.
+Upon regular retirement, work incurred disability retirement or death a fire officer shall be entitled to pay at the prevailing rate at the time of retirement or death on the basis of the one-third (1/3) day per full day of verifiable sick leave accumulated and not previously used.
 Upon separation from service in good standing other than retirement or death, a fire officer shall be entitled to pay at the prevailing rate at the time of separation on the basis of one-quarter (1/4) day per full day of verifiable sick leave accumulated and not previously used.

-ARTICLE 12 - OVERTIME
+'ARTICLE 12 - OVERTIME

-Because of the unique problems encountered with the administration of officer overtime the City agrees to establish a bank of \$1877.04 for 1973 and \$1969.92 for 1974, for the purpose of paying overtime on a straight time basis to those Fire Captains and Fire Lieutenants who work rotating shifts.
+Because of the unique problems encountered with the administration of officer overtime the City agrees to establish a bank of \$2642.22 for 1975, for the purpose of paying overtime (on a straight time basis) to those Deputy Fire Chiefs, Fire Captains and Fire Lieutenants who work rotating shifts.
 Once funds for the bank have been exhausted it is understood that additional overtime will be required to be worked on an equalized basis without pay.
 Under no circumstances will additional monies be provided for payment of overtime.

-It is understood that the abovementioned bank for each year represents the equivalent of one days pay based on a twelve (12) hour day for those Captains and Fire Lieutenants who are eligible for said overtime payment.
+It is understood that the abovementioned bank for each year represents the equivalent of one days pay based on a twelve (12) hour day for those Deputy Chiefs, Captains and Fire Lieutenants who are eligible for said overtime payment.
 It is also understood that this bank is in lieu of one day additional time off under the provisions of Section 11:9-1 (c) of the Municipal Code of the City of Plainfield.
-Said eligible officers will aslo receive two (2) additional days off as per Section 11:9-1 (c).
-It is understood that the officers have the option of taking the time off based on two (2) day shifts or one (1) day shift and one (1) night shirt.
-In no case shall siad officers be allowed to take off two (2) night shifts.
-The above mentioned provisions do not apply to Deputy Fire Chiefs or those staff officers assigned to a steady five (5) day tour of duty.
+Said eligible officers will also receive two (2) additional days off as per Section 11:9-1 (c).
+It is understood that the officers have the option of taking the time off based on two (2) day shifts or one (1) day shift and one (1) night shift.
+In no case shall said officers not assigned to platoon duty be allowed to take off (2) night shifts.
+The above mentioned provisions do not apply to staff officers not assigned to platoon duty.
 The provisions of 11:9-1 (c) will pertain to these officers.
+The attached General Order represents city policy on Fire Officer overtime for the duration of this agreement.

-ARTICLE 13 - INSURANCE PROTECTION
+ARTICLE 13 - INCURANCE PROTECTION